jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 ### EC2 Security Groups

-- They are fundamentaal of newtwork security in AWS.
-Theys control how traffic is allowed into our EC2 instances.
+- They are fundamental of network security in AWS.
+They control how traffic is allowed into our EC2 instances.
 It is the Firewall of the instance.
 - They contain only **Allow** rules
 - Reference by IP or by other Security Group
-- Regulate the Access to the Ports, Authoirized IP ranges (IPV4 and 6)
+- Regulate the Access to the Ports, Authorized IP ranges (IPV4 and 6)
 - Control of inbound network (from outside to inside the instance)
 - Control of outbound network (from instance to outside) - by default, all traffic outbound (from our instance to the rest of the world) is allowed.
 - Common Ports that we need to know